 4. Problem-solving

-Like communication skills, the ability to create innovative solutions to complex problems is a valuable transferable skill in any industry.
+Like communication skills, the ability to create innovative solutions to complex problems is a valuable transferable skill in any industry, including careers in quantum physics.

 5. Critical thinking

-To forge a successful quantum career, you’ll need to be curious, adaptable, and able to develop a long-term strategic vision of how you can harness the power of the quantum technology landscape.
-So, it’s vital that quantum-savvy professionals have excellent critical thinking skills.
+To build successful quantumtechnologyskills, you’ll need to be curious, adaptable, and able to develop a long-term strategic vision of how you can harness the power of the quantum technology landscape, so it’s vital that quantum-savvy professionals have excellent critical thinking skills.

 On this course, you’ll dive deeper into the science underpinning quantum physics, and learn about atom-light interactions, nanomaterials, secure communications, and quantum computing – to name just a few of the areas covered.
 You’ll also learn about the emerging quantum technology marketplace and develop the commercialisation skills needed to harness the economic power of new quantum technologies.